jwarford1/BestBuyExam/README.md

 ## Installation and Running Instructions

 * clone or download and unzip this repository
-* open 3 terminals into and cd into the top level directory
+* open 3 terminals and cd into the top level directory

 ### Start as selenium as the hub
 In a terminal window run: